18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs14.md

 ## Job Summary

 This is a Schedule A position under 5 CFR 213.3102(r) to hire unique technical skills to develop innovative digital tools and services in the Excepted Services, US Digital Service 18F Fellowship Program.
 The 18F office is charged with developing innovative digital tools and services and uses lean startup and agile development principles to collaborate with other agencies to fix technical problems, build products, and improve how government serves the public through technology.

 As an Innovation Specialist, the team member serves the government and makes an impact on a massive scale.
 The position requires that fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The incumbent leverages their experience deploying high quality, user centric platforms and services to lead major initiatives, consult on systems and policy proposal, and provide technical, policy, and programmatic guidance to government.

-This position is located within the General Services Administration (GSA), Technology Transformation Service (TTS), Office of 18F.
+This position is located within the General Services Administration (GSA), Technology Transformation Services (TTS), Office of Acquisition.

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the Federal Government'.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including:

 - Health insurance (choose from a wide range of plans)